Village managers: our smooth operators

-John, the Village Manager of Aura Holdings’ inner northside Brisbane community, The Atrium Lutwyche, says managing the small, boutique community community allows him to form strong relationships with all his residents.
+John, Village Manager of The Atrium Lutwyche in Brisbane’s inner north, says managing the small, boutique community allows him to form strong relationships with all his residents.

 “Focusing on residents' individual needs is very important to me so they can live their best lives at The Atrium,'' says John who has a strong background in retirement living management.

 "It can be very daunting moving from a home you may have lived in for several years and downsizing to an apartment but I am here to make the move as easy as possible for new residents.
 I show them how everything works in their apartment and around the village, and introduce them to all their friendly neighbours.